techturnip/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I have learned about the body parsing functionality of express and how to implement and leverage third-party and custom middleware

 - [ ] Describe Middleware?

+Middleware are function calls that can extend the functionality express and has the ability to change req and res objects

 - [ ] Describe a Resource?

+Resources can be described as the data that we are working with in our back-end applications

 - [ ] What can the API return to help clients know if a request was successful?

+API's can return response status codes that can illustrate the success or failure of a request

 - [ ] How can we partition our application into sub-applications?

+By separating out the logic that handles various aspects of our app into sub-folders/files we can write clean and modular code that is both easier to maintain and read

 ## Project Setup